kyma-project/serverless/docs/user/03-40-function-build-failing-k3d.md

 ## Remedy

-kaniko can be executed with a `--force` flag that skips the verification.
-To do so, please override the kaniko execution arguments by passing the `--force` flag.
+kaniko can be executed with the `--force` flag that skips the verification.
+To do so, override the kaniko execution arguments by passing the `--force` flag.

-Introduce a file with overrides, i.e. `my-overrides.yaml`
+Introduce a file with overrides, for example `my-overrides.yaml`.
 ```yaml
 serverless:
   containers: